 Investors want to see the money.
 They don’t care about sustainable forestry or making sure employees have healthcare.
 IKEA does.
 They don’t care about going zero-landfill use; IKEA has done that at one store in the UK.

 Franchisees that don’t follow those rules find themselves jobless.
-That belief extends to the suppliers; they have to provide the same benefits.
+That belief extends to the suppliers; they must provide the same benefits.

-They have policies in place that allow sustainable farming, recycling and vigorous use of renewable resources.
+They have policies that allow sustainable farming, recycling, and vigorous use of renewable resources.
 This extends to their food court, where the legendary Swedish meatballs have sister balls that are better for the environment.

 Is IKEA publicly traded?
 No, it isn’t.
-That’s a good thing and hopefully, it never will be.
+That’s a good thing, and hopefully, it never will be.